microsoft/MSLab/README.md

 # Known issues

 * DISM does not work on Cluster Shared Volumes
-* When waiting on DC to come online, the script trows some red errors.
+* When waiting on DC to come online, the script throws some red errors.
 It's by design, nothing to worry about.
 * DISM sometimes throws errors on NTFS volumes also.
 Just build the lab again in different folder.
 * sometimes if all machines are started at once, some are not domain joined.
 Just cleanup and deploy again.